 £275,000

 With only 7 properties currently for sale in Angle, the market is relatively tight.
 Properties that present well and are competitively priced tend to attract strong interest from buyers seeking entry to this coastal village.
 Consider investing in professional photography and ensuring your property is presented to its best advantage.
 The village's position between East Angle Bay and West Angle Bay, with its dramatic coastal scenery, makes visual presentation particularly important for attracting out-of-area buyers.

-The bedroom distribution in Angle reveals clear patterns in what buyers are seeking and what sellers are offering.
-Three-bedroom properties dominate the current market with four listings averaging £324,875, representing the most active segment.
+---PASSAGE 8--- The bedroom distribution in Angle reveals clear patterns in what buyers are seeking and what sellers are offering.
+Three-bedroom properties dominate the current market with two listings averaging £305,000, representing the most active segment.
 These properties appeal to a broad range of buyers, from first-time purchasers to families upgrading from smaller properties, and those seeking a holiday home in this coastal location.
 The concentration of three-bedroom stock suggests healthy demand from buyers seeking a property with enough space for family use or guest accommodation, particularly given Angle's appeal as a holiday destination.
 The underlying clay deposits behind West Angle Bay contribute to the lush green surroundings that make this area so attractive to buyers.

 For sellers, the bedroom count has direct implications for pricing strategy and agent selection.
 Properties with three bedrooms benefit from strong buyer demand and represent the most liquid segment of the market.
 Larger properties, while commanding higher absolute prices, may take longer to sell due to the smaller pool of buyers able to afford premium prices.
 Working with an agent who understands these dynamics can help you price appropriately and market your property to the right buyer profile.
 The village's conservation area status means older properties may require additional consideration for buyers concerned about preservation requirements.

-6 properties currently listed across Angle.
+5 properties currently listed across Angle.
 Here are the most recently added.

+£275,000